-"Every child should be exposed to three things: Scripture, Shakespeare, and Gilbert & Sullivan"— Solon Candage, principal of Sheridan School in Washington, D.C., where NYGASP’s Managing Director
+"Every child should be exposed to three things: Scripture, Shakespeare, and Gilbert & Sullivan"— Solon Candage, principal of Sheridan School in Washington, D.C., where NYGASP’s Executive Director

 David Wannen attended from ages 5-13.